MagicPoulp/my-env-files-for-emacs-and-git/doc/debian/wine/copy_of_doc/README.md

 you can also navigate with arrow up

 the other software Sibelius can export to pdf.
 In photoscore, you cannot but you can print to file in pdf.
 Then if you try top open it it say the file has something wrong.
 The file is bugged. but if you open it in another pdf viewer and then print to file again, it is not corrupted any more.

+One must keep the smart .opt format and not the image format.
+After saving to .opt, it is good to remove the whole scanned pdf from the left menu in photoscore, with one row for each scanned page.
+One can remove the whole thing in on click from the top row.

 here is a website with many free partitions imslp has both free and non free